Image

 Prosecutors often pursue serious charges from the start in the Audrain County, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Audrain County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-Client-Centered Approach Focused on Protecting Your Future
+Focused on One Thing: Protecting Your Future

-How Manslaughter Cases are Fought in Audrain County, MO
+Defending Manslaughter Charges in Audrain County, MO

 • Illegal Searches or Seizures: If police crossed the line when gathering evidence, that evidence could be thrown out.

-At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.
+At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.

 Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Audrain County, MO.